postgres-ai/postgres-checkup/README.md

 To treat the data correctly, you need deep Postgres knowledge.
 Each report consists of 3 sections: Observations, Conclusions, and Recommendations.
 Observations are filled automatically.
-As for Conclusions and Recommendations sections, as of October 2019, only limited number of reports are auto-generated.*
+As for Conclusions and Recommendations sections, not all reports are auto-generated.*

 # About